-For FY 2018, LSC's TIG program received an appropriation of \$4 million.
-TIG grant decisions for FY 2018 will be made in September 2018.
+For FY 2019, LSC's TIG program received an appropriation of \$4 million.
+TIG grant decisions for FY 2019 will be made in September 2019.

-In 2017, 25 TIG projects were approved for funding with a median funding amount of \$138,905.
+In 2018, 26 TIG projects were approved for funding with a median funding amount of \$118,272.
 (See TIG's past awards webpage for more information on past grants.)
 LSC recommends a minimum amount for TIG funding requests of \$40,000, but lower requests will be considered.
 There is no maximum amount for TIG funding requests that are within the total appropriation for TIG.

-D. Award Period
+D. Grant Term

-Applicants may propose project terms between 12 and 36 months, with nine additional months added to the grant term for evaluation, final reporting, and accounting.
+Applicants may propose project terms between 12 and 36 months.
+An additional nine months will be added to the grant term for evaluation, final reporting, and financial reporting.
 Budgets submitted should be for the entire grant term.